motiejus/erlualib/README.markdown

 Testing
 =======

-Code has 100% non-boilerplate test coverage, some of which are PropErly tested.
+Code has 100% non-boilerplate test coverage, some of which is PropErly tested.
 To test the whole project, run:

     make test